tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-5.md

 - head back to **functions-1.html** and add this line of code - `sayHello();` - to the very top of the &lt;script> tag, before sayHello has been declared.
 Run the code.
 You should see two of the "Hello1" logs now, proving that the `sayHello(){...}` function was available even though it was declared later on in the code.
 - head back to **functions-2.html** and add this line of code - `console.log(formatGreeting1("Freddy"));` - to the very top of the &lt;script> tag, before the `formatGreeting` variable was initialized.
 Run the code.
 You will get an error message - `Uncaught ReferenceError: formatGreeting1 is not defined` - which means that at the top of the code `formatGreeting1` has not yet been declared (or initialzed).
 THis means that `formatGreeting1` is in a "temporal dead zone" from the start of the block until the initialization is processed.

-C. We are going to use String Template literals in our examples instead of string concatentation going forward.
-But there is one caveat - Internet Explorer 11 (the final version of IE) does not support them, so be catious about using them in your "shipping" JavaScript projects.
+D. We are going to use String Template literals in our examples instead of string concatentation going forward.
+But there is one caveat - Internet Explorer 11 (the final version of IE) does not support them, so be cautious about using them in your "shipping" JavaScript projects.

 ## XI.
 Review Questions
 1. What is a *block*?